 In December 2019, a respiratory virus from the Coronavirus family appeared in the Wuhan region of China and has since spread to all continents.
-Coronaviruses are a large family of viruses causing illnesses ranging from the common cold (several seasonal viruses are Coronaviruses) to more severe diseases such as MERS-COV or SARS.
-The new Coronavirus identified in January 2020 was called COVID-19 by the World Health Organization (WHO).
+Coronaviruses are a large family of viruses causing illnesses ranging from the common cold (several seasonal viruses are Coronaviruses) to more severe diseases such as COVID-19 or SARS.
+The new Coronavirus identified in January 2020 was called SARS-CoV-2.
 How are these viruses transmitted and how can we protect ourselves from them?
 That is what we will see in this article.

-Unlike bacteria, a virus is not an autonomous living organism, but a particle.
+Unlike bacteria, a virus is not an autonomous living organism.
 It is a kind of intercellular parasite that needs to enter a cell to live, grow and multiply.
 Antibiotics have no effect on viruses.
 The only reliable and effective methods are prevention and vaccination.

 Viruses and bacteria are transmitted in much the same way, they enter the body through wounds, food, close contact and the air we breathe.
 There are 4 routes of transmission:

 As with other viruses, COVID-19 can be transmitted by air and hand contact.
 One of the most important transmission factors appears to be contact with unwashed hands and contact with contaminated objects.
+The airway is considered the main transmission of the virus.
 The most common symptoms of COVID-19 are fever, fatigue and a dry cough.
 Some people may also experience aches, headaches, tightness or shortness of breath.
 These symptoms may later lead to an acute respiratory infection or radiologically detectable lung abnormalities.
 This is why it is necessary to call the health services for people at risk.

 The WHO recommendations to prevent the spread of infection are as follows: